sem CLI Reference#

 Some of the [flags]

-flag, which requires a valid path to a local file.
+flag, for example, requires a valid path to a local file.

 Operations#